probcomp/Gen.jl/docs/src/ref/gfi.md

     end
 end
 ```
+Users can also extend Gen by implementing their own [Custom generative function types](@ref), which can be new modeling languages, or just specialized optimized implementations of a fragment of a specific model.

 Generative functions behave like Julia functions in some respects.
 For example, we can call a generative function `foo` on arguments and get an output value using regular Julia call syntax:
 ```julia-repl